bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 }
 ```

-This creates a new package called `myfortune` that uses the build steps from `fortune` to build source code from a local directory `./fortune-src` into a package.
+This creates a new attribute `myfortune` that uses the build steps from `fortune` to build source code from a local directory `./fortune-src` into a package.
 It makes the package available through `environment.systemPackages`, so that it is available in the terminal.

 ### Use a different dependency for a single package